automationmojo/mojo-automation-kit/README.rst

 ================================
 Automation Mojo - Automation Kit
 ================================
-This is a template repository that can be used to quickly create a python package project.
+This is a template repository that can be used to quickly start-up a enterprise scale python3 test automation software project.

 ===============
 Getting Started